vmwhite/vmwhite.github.io/_posts/2023-03-17-DeterminingReplications.md

 published: false
 visible: 1
 ---
-When conducting simulation studies, it can be useful to determine the number of samples you need to achieve a certain level of confidence.
+When conducting simulation studies, you'll often need to determine the number of samples you need to achieve a certain level of confidence in your resutling analysis or calibration.

 **sample with a replacement for confidence intervals  central limit theorem:** https://www.statisticshowto.com/probability-and-statistics/normal-distributions/central-limit-theorem-definition-examples/